kywk/hexi-theme-unit-test/README.md

-# Hexo Theme Unit Test
+# Hexi/Hexo Theme Unit Test

 This is a dummy Hexo site for theme unit test.
 You should test your theme before release.